-Women in Jazz Media is a not for profit organization created to help support and create an equal, diverse, safe and healthy Jazz Industry.
-We are a team of writers, photographers, painters, musicians, presenters, journalists, producers, editors and more and are based in China, Spain, Germany, Scotland and England but have roots in France, Italy, Jamaica, Poland, Mauritius and beyond and collectively speak 8 languages.
+Formed on November 24th 2020, Women in Jazz Media is a not for profit organization created to help support and create an equal, diverse, safe and healthy Jazz Industry.
+We are a team of writers, photographers, painters, musicians, presenters, journalists, producers, editors and more and are based in China, Spain, Germany, Serbia, USA, Scotland, and England but have roots in France, Italy, Jamaica, Poland, Russia and beyond and collectively speak 8 languages.

 What do we do?